How Exfoliation Helps with Acne

 How Skin Turnover Goes Wrong in Acne

-- Skin cells divide faster than normal.
-This means new cells are born more quickly than dead cells come off.
+- Skin cells divide faster than normal: New cells are born more quickly than dead cells come off.

-- Dead skin cells do not come off when they should.
-This means dead cells stay attached to the skin surface and to the inner lining of skin pores.
+- Dead skin cells do not come off when they should: Dead cells stay attached to the skin surface and to the inner lining of skin pores.

 Skin oil builds up in the clogged pore, creating the perfect conditions for acne bacteria to multiply.
 Once that happens, an inflammatory lesion, or what people usually call a pimple or a zit, that is red and sore, can erupt.5-9